astronomer/docs/learn/airflow-ui.md

 ## Grid view

-The **Grid** view is the main DAG view and gives you detailed insights into a specific DAG, its DAG runs and tasks.
+The **Grid** view is the main DAG view and gives you detailed insights into a specific DAG, including its DAG runs and task instances.
 When running the DAG, toggle **Auto-refresh** to see the status of the tasks update in real time.

 On the left side the **Grid** view shows a grid representation of the DAG's previous runs, including their duration and the outcome of all individual task instances.
 Each column represents a DAG run and each square represents a task instance in that DAG run.
 Task instances are color-coded according to their status.
 A small play icon on a DAG run indicates that a run was triggered manually, and a small dataset icon shows that a run was triggered via a [dataset update](https://astronomer.io/guides/airflow-datasets).
 If no icon is shown, the DAG ran according to its schedule.